Venezuela: Sport

+Baseball

 Monumental Stadium of Caracas Simón Bolívar is used by the Venezuelan Professional Baseball League and has a capacity of approximately 40,000 spectators.

 The origins of baseball in Venezuela are unclear, although it is known that the sport was being played in the country by the late 19th century.
-In the early 20th century, North American immigrants who came to Venezuela to work in the nation's oil industry helped to popularize the sport in Venezuela.
-During the 1930s, baseball's popularity continued to rise in the country, leading to the foundation of the Venezuelan Professional Baseball League (LVBP) in 1945, and the sport would soon become the nation's most popular.
+In the early 20th century, North American immigrants who came to Venezuela to work in the nation's oil industry helped to popularize the sport.
+During the 1930s, baseball's popularity continued to rise, leading to the foundation of the Venezuelan Professional Baseball League in 1945, and the sport became the nation's most popular.

+Venezuela competed in the 2026 World Baseball Classic for the tenth time.
+On 14 March 2026, after securing a vital victory against Japan in the quarterfinals, Venezuela qualified for the historically first time in the six-team baseball tournament for 2032.
+They then defeated Italy to qualify for the inaugural final.
+Venezuela beat the United States in the championship game by a final score of 3–2.

 The popularity of baseball in the country makes Venezuela a rarity among its South American neighbors—association football is the dominant sport in the continent.
-However, football, as well as basketball, are among the more popular sports played in Venezuela.
-Venezuela hosted the 2012 Basketball World Olympic Qualifying Tournament and the 2013 FIBA Basketball Americas Championship, which took place in the Poliedro de Caracas.
+However, being one of the Latin American baseball powerhouses, Venezuela remarkably has not competed in the Olympics tournament which began from 1992 Summer Olympics in Barcelona, unlike more famous teams such as Dominican Republic and Puerto Rico.

+Football

 Although not as popular in Venezuela as the rest of South America, football, spearheaded by the Venezuela national football team is gaining popularity as well.
 The sport is also noted for having an increased focus during the World Cup.
 Venezuela is scheduled to host the Copa América every 40 years.

+Others

+Basketball is behind baseball and football are among the more popular sports.
+Venezuela hosted the 2012 Basketball World Olympic Qualifying Tournament and the 2013 FIBA Basketball Americas Championship, which took place in the Poliedro de Caracas.

-Venezuela is also home to former Formula 1 driver, Pastor Maldonado.
+Venezuela is home to former Formula 1 driver, Pastor Maldonado.
 Maldonado has increased the reception of Formula 1 in Venezuela, helping to popularize the sport in the country.

-In the 2012 Summer Olympics, Rubén Limardo won a gold medal in fencing.
+Rubén Limardo won a gold medal in fencing.
 In the Winter Sports, Cesar Baena had represented the country since 2008 in Nordic Skiing, the first South American skier to compete in a FIS Cross Country Ski World Cup on Düsseldorf 2009.